-If you are interested in becoming a contributor to Tikkun Daily, and are not already in correspondence with Dave Belden or Alana Price at Tikkun, please email a cover letter, resume, and two sample Tikkun Daily blog posts to email@example.com.
+If you are interested in becoming a contributor to Tikkun Daily, and are not already in correspondence with the editorial staff at Tikkun, please email a cover letter, resume, and two sample Tikkun Daily blog posts to firstname.lastname@example.org.
 In your cover letter, indicate which beat or beats you would be interested in covering and explain why you are the right person to cover that beat.
 We want to know what personal experience and expertise you would bring to the beat.
 Your sample blog posts don’t need to be longer than a paragraph in length each, but they should be substantive enough to give us a sense of what sort of topics you would cover within your chosen beat.
 Don’t be afraid to let your own voice shine through in your sample blog post.

 Do you already blog and don’t have time to take on another blogging position, even though Tikkun Daily is right down your alley?

 If so, please contact us anyway!
 We may be interested in featuring cross-posts from you whenever you write something that is particularly well suited to the Tikkun Daily site.